lucasprus/sky-mean-app/README.md

 http://localhost:3000/production/

-## Heroku live demo (to be added when Heroku is back up: https://status.heroku.com/):
+## Heroku live demo:

+Demo is hosted on a free Heroku plan so it might take a few seconds to wake it up.

 Development version: